 14. My employer will not allow me to use the restroom appropriate for persons of my gender identity, after one of my coworkers complained.
 Every time I need to use the restroom, I have to leave my office and go to a public building next door.
 What can I do?

-The Occupational Safety and Health Administration (“OSHA”) requires employers to provide bathrooms to employees for health reasons.
-OSAH also requires that employers not place unreasonable restrictions on bathroom use.
+The Occupational Safety and Health Administration (OSHA) requires employers to provide bathrooms to employees for health reasons.
+OSHA also requires that employers not place unreasonable restrictions on bathroom use.
 OSHA has found that when employers limit which bathrooms transgender employees may use, the employees may suffer psychological damage.
 Furthermore, the discrimination may embarrass employees so much that they will refuse to use bathrooms at work, which could cause physical harm.
+The recent guidelines from OSHA require that transgender people have access to bathrooms that match the gender with which they identify.
+OSHA further requires that that employees be able to work in a manner that is consistent with their everyday lives based on their gender identity, regardless of whether the employee has actually transformed his or her sex.
 That said, OSHA has not placed requirements on employer bathroom policies regarding transgender individuals, rather, they have merely suggested actions employers should take, including:

 Many employers have successfully dealt with the issue of restroom usage on a case-by-case basis.
 Usually, the simplest solution is the best: the transgender employee should use the restroom matching the current gender presentation.
 On the first day of a workplace transition, the employee will begin to use the restroom matching his or her new gender.
 This decision should be communicated to all employees with the support of management.
 If management supports the right to use a gender-appropriate restroom, other employees will be encouraged to go on with their jobs and quickly forget that there was ever an issue.
 Another acceptable solution may be for the transgender employee to use a single-occupancy unisex restroom, if one is available in close proximity to the work area.